-Imagine having thousands of people walk past you daily, deliberately avoiding your gaze or even looking at you with contempt or disgust.
+Imagine having thousands of people walk past you daily, deliberately avoiding your gaze or looking at you with contempt or disgust.
 This is what homeless people go through every day.
 And, without the right safety nets, any one of us reading this could end up in this position, especially in these difficult and challenging times.
-So, take a few minutes to chat with homeless people about their lives.
+So, take a few minutes to chat with a homeless person about their life.
 Ask them their name.
 Ask how they are feeling.
-Share stories.
-It will certainly make them feel that little bit more human.
+Share stories and humanity.
+This random act of kindness will certainly make them feel that little bit more human.

-Bloomin' marvellous: be kind and give a plant
+Bloomin' marvellous: be kind and give a plant shutterstock/Beach Creatives

 As spring approaches, it’s a great chance to have a big clear-out of your closet.
 So, spend a few hours rifling through your old clothes and donate a bag of your bits to your preferred charity shop.
 For the full double deed of kindness, while you’re dropping off your donation, consider buying something as well.
 Buying from charity shops instead of buying new is also great for the environment.

 So, even if you're at home, pop out and buy a nice postcard, a stamp, and spend a couple of minutes penning some loving lines to someone you care about.
 They're sure to get a buzz when your goodwill wishes land on their mat!

 Postcard it forward: get crafty to be kind

 OK, we've all bought from Amazon to get a cheap deal, and many of us will have gone crazy on it during lockdown.
 But skip Amazon for the day.
-Support your nearby community by buying something from a local, independent store – either in person or through its website.
+Support your nearby community by buying something from a local independent – either in person or through its website.
 Of course, it may be a little more expensive, but your purchase will help support local businesses and their families, rather than one fat cat receiving all the profits.

 Help the aged: connect with your elders shutterstock/halfpoint